aybruhm/sms-based-reminder-system/docs/article.md

 # Construct a base class for declarative class definitions
 Base = declarative_base()

-# Construct a db connector to connect, shutdown database
+# Construct a db connector to connect, and shutdown the database
 db_connect = Database(DATABASE_URL)
 ```

-You must be thinking "woah, things are getting pretty complex already"?
+You must be thinking "Woah, things are getting pretty complex already"?
 Don't worry about it, I'll explain to you the magic you are seeing.

-- `create_engine`: basically, this method is taking in the connection (database) URL and rreturning a sqlachemy engine that references both a Dialect and a Pool, which together interpret the DBAPI's module functions as well as the behavior of the database ([Source](https://www.geeksforgeeks.org/connecting-to-sql-database-using-sqlalchemy-in-python/#:~:text=The%20create_engine()%20method%20of,the%20behavior%20of%20the%20database.)).
+- `create_engine`: Basically, this method is taking in the connection (database) URL and returns a sqlalchemy engine that references both a Dialect and a Pool, which together interpret the DBAPI's module functions as well as the behaviour of the database ([Source](https://www.geeksforgeeks.org/connecting-to-sql-database-using-sqlalchemy-in-python/#:~:text=The%20create_engine()%20method%20of,the%20behavior%20of%20the%20database.)).
 - `session_maker`: to explain this, we need to start by understanding what a `Session` is.
-A Session in sqlalchemy establishes alll conversations with the database, it is a regular python class which can directly be instantiated.
+A Session in sqlalchemy establishes all conversations with the database, it is a regular python class which can directly be instantiated.
 The `session_maker` is used to create a top-level `Session` configuration which can then be used throughout an application without the need to repeat certain configurational arguments.
 Read more [here](https://www.geeksforgeeks.org/sqlalchemy-orm-creating-session/) and [here](https://docs.sqlalchemy.org/en/20/orm/session_basics.html#when-do-i-make-a-sessionmaker).
-- `scoped_session`: according to sqlalchemy official documentation, `scoped_session` function is provided which produces a thread-managed registry of Session objects.
+- `scoped_session`: according to sqlalchemy official documentation, the `scoped_session` function is provided which produces a thread-managed registry of Session objects.
 It is commonly used in web applications so that a single global variable can be used to safely represent transactional sessions with sets of objects, localized to a single thread.
-In short, what there are trying to say is, use `scoped_session` in your application for thread safety.
-Because it open and close a session object for each reequest, this is safe and the recommended way of doing things.
+In short, what there are trying to say is, to use `scoped_session` in your application for thread safety.
+Because it opens and closes a session object for each request, this is a safe and recommended way of doing things.
 Read more [here](https://docs.sqlalchemy.org/en/20/orm/contextual.html#using-thread-local-scope-with-web-applications).
 - `declarative_base`: this function is used to define classes mapped to relational database tables.
-- `Database`: this calss is contructing a database connector that will help us connect and shutdown our database.
+- `Database`: this class is constructing a database connector that will help us connect and shut down our database.

 Now that you understand what is going on, let's proceed by adding `Base` to the `Reminder` class in `sms` models: